Khudi: Concept of Khudi

 Its nature gathers fire from love.

 In the philosophy of Iqbal, love is a much broader passion.
 It is the greatest force in human life, and essence and nectar of life that can obliterate death.
 Iqbal uses the term "Ishq" for it.
 Ishq is the higher form of love.
-Iqbal explains "Ishaq" in "Reconstruction of Religious Thought in Islam as: The desire to assimilate, values and ideals and the endeavour to realize them.
-Love individualizes the lover as well as the beloved.
-The effort to realize the most unique individuality individualizes the seeker and implies the individuality of the sought, for nothing else would satisfy the nature of the seeker.
+Iqbal explains "Ishaq" in "Reconstruction of Religious Thought in Islam as: The desire to assimilate, values and ideals and the endeavour to realise them.
+Love individualises the lover as well as the beloved."
+The effort to realise the most unique individuality individualises the seeker and implies the individuality of the sought, for nothing else would satisfy the nature of the seeker.
 So by love the self comprehends all the implications of Reality.
-After the nourishment of desire, love of purpose mobilizes all the resources of the self to achieve the object of desire.
+After the nourishment of desire, love of purpose mobilises all the resources of the self to achieve the object of desire.
 The love of ideal thus keeps alive the desire and purifies the self of all other petty concerns by inculcating the singleness of purpose.
 In Iqbal’s metaphysics, love always has an ideal, for example; Prophet Muhammad is one major ideal for Muslim lover to attain: